Venessachege/Portfolio-Landing-Page/README.md

 ## Portfolio Landing Page
+### Overview
-### My portfolio Landing page is an overview of who I am ,my background,interests/hobbies and
-my programming journey.
+My portfolio Landing page is an overview of who I am ,my background,interests/hobbies and my programming journey.
 11/02/2018
 #### By Venessa Chege
 ## Description
 This project is the first step to marketing myself in the programming world.It will give the viewers/employers a detailed